Piyush Goyal: Minister of Railways (2017 – 2021)

 Goyal became the Minister of Railways on 3 September 2017 taking charge from Suresh Prabhu.
-Under his leadership, Indian Railways established a "Zero Accident" railway system and have seen no accidents for the past 22 months.
+Under his leadership, Indian Railways established a "Zero Accident" railway system and have seen no major accidents for the past 22 months.
 He started 'Plan Bee', a method to prevent elephants from approaching the railway lines.
 It involves setting up of devices near tracks, which emit the 'buzzing' sound of bees, saving elephants from train accidents.

 He launched the first indigenous semi-high speed train Vande Bharat Express between Delhi and Varanasi.
 In all the mountain railways region of the country, Goyal introduced Vista-Dome coaches, in an attempt to allow the passengers to enjoy the scenery of the hilly terrains.
 On 27 February 2019, Piyush Goyal announced a Railway Zone for Andhra Pradesh named South Coast Railway with Waltair Division in Andhra Pradesh along with Guntur, Guntakal and Vijayawada Divisions with the headquarters of the zone being in Visakhapatnam, according to the AP Reorganisation Act 2014.

-Goyal announced the ‘Clone Train Scheme’, wherein it planned to run a clone train with the train of the same number, to help and provide relief to the waitlisted passengers over heavy passenger traffic routes.
+Goyal announced the 'Clone Train Scheme', wherein it planned to run a clone train with the train of the same number, to help and provide relief to the waitlisted passengers over heavy passenger traffic routes.
 For fighting climate change and making plastic-free India, he announced that tea will be sold in environment friendly 'Kulhads' (earthen cups) in place of plastic cups at all railway stations in the country.

 From May through August 2018, he was temporarily given additional charge of Ministry of Finance during Arun Jaitley's absence for medical treatment.
 Goyal presented the 2019 Interim-Union budget of India in the Lok Sabha on 1 February 2019.